-To test your game during development, you can preview it by clicking the "play" icon in the main toolbar, by selecting , by right-clicking a layout in the Project Bar and selecting Preview, or by pressing F5.
+To test your project during development, you can preview it by clicking the "play" icon in the main toolbar, by selecting , by right-clicking a layout in the Project Bar and selecting Preview, or by pressing F5.
 This will start your game from the current layout.

 By default, starting a preview opens a popup window.
 You may see a message that the popup was blocked.
 Clicking Try again normally works, but to permanently prevent the message appearing you may need to change your browser's settings.
-Usually an icon or message will appear somewhere in the browser UI indicating a popup was blocked; clicking this usually provides a way to always allow popups for the current website.
+Usually an icon or message will appear somewhere in the browser interface indicating a popup was blocked; clicking this usually provides a way to always allow popups for the current website.

 , you can choose different preview modes.
 The three options are: